 Hi, My name is Misty Lackie and I am one of the creators of CodeDigs.
 I have been developing software for over 15 years and love helping kids discover an early interest in technology.

-I have a 15-year-old son Nathan who early on became obsessed with technology and computers.
+I have a 16-year-old son Nathan who early on became obsessed with technology and computers.
 At the age of 8, he starting hacking away at Minecraft and programming his own mods.
 At the age of 11, he started tinkering with the Raspberry Pi and created a solar powered plant watering system for his 6th grade science project.
-His most recent endeavor is programming mini Geometry assignments based on his Matheia lessons and creating battle bots.
+His most recent endeavor is creating & programming battle bots.

 Coming from a longstanding background in software development and upon seeing the creativity that technology gives him, I wanted to find a way to turn his obsession into a learning opportunity, and thus the idea for the CodeDigs learning platform was born.